-(Please note that the photos here do not feature Snoqualmie Pass Tunnel.)
+(Please note that the photos here do not feature the tunnel.)

 The most impressive engineering feat by any western railroad in conquering the Cascade Mountain range to reach Seattle, Washington was the Milwaukee Road's Snoqualmie Pass Tunnel.
 The tunnel, the longest on the entire railroad at well over two miles in length, was not opened until more than five years after the original route commenced operations resulting in the railroad using a steep and tortuous temporary right of way over Snoqualmie Pass.
 The tunnel's impressiveness, however, was because of its short length and low grade resulting in very efficient train operations (much more efficient than nearby Cascade Tunnel).
 Today, however, the best engineered tunnel over the Cascade Mountains lies dormant and has not seen a train in more than 30 years (the tunnel is part of the John Wayne Pioneer Trail but has been closed since early 2009 needing millions in maintenance repairs).